 Why is it that some people are able to stay more positive as their body changes, and what can you do to find some pregnancy happiness?

-We may not have the answer for every specific situation, but we’ll share what research has shown about pregnancy happiness and offer plenty of ideas to find your happy if you feel like you’re missing that pregnancy glow.
+We may not have the answer for every specific situation, but we’ll share what research has shown about pregnancy happiness and offer plenty of ideas to find your happiness if you feel like you’re missing that pregnancy happiness glow.

 Does Pregnancy Make You Happy?